zachjob/bitmaker/README.md

 Remember to submit your assignment after you've finished.

-Now travel back in time, visit an arcade, and see if you get the highst-score possible (3,333,360 points!) before Billy Mitchell scores it on July 4, 1999.
+Now that you're all done, go outside and find the nearest time-machine, travel back to a 1980s arcade, and see if you can get the highest-score possible (3,333,360 points!).